scalar-labs/scalardb-samples/scalardb-server-sample/README.md

 scalar.db.storage=cassandra
 ```

-To start Cassandra and Scalar DB Server, we use the following command.
+To start Cassandra and ScalarDB Server, we use the following command.
-Please note that we should wait around a bit more than one minute because Scalar DB container has to wait for Cassandra container to be fully started.
+Please note that we should wait around a bit more than one minute because ScalarDB container has to wait for Cassandra container to be fully started.
 ```shell
 $ docker-compose -f docker-compose-cassandra.yml up -d
 ```
-*For using other databases as the backend for Scalar DB Server, we can change the configuration of [database.properties](database.properties) according to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
-After that we can start Scalar DB Server using [docker-compose.yml](docker-compose.yml) instead.*
+*For using other databases as the backend for ScalarDB Server, we can change the configuration of [database.properties](database.properties) according to [Getting Started](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started.md).
+After that we can start ScalarDB Server using [docker-compose.yml](docker-compose.yml) instead.*

-### Scalar DB client
+### ScalarDB client
-The sample application uses a client that implements Scalar DB interface.
+The sample application uses a client that implements ScalarDB interface.
 Thus, you can configure the client in the same way as the server-side.
 But, in this case, you need to specify the server as a contact point and `grpc` for the storage and transaction_manager configuration as follows. (it is stored in [scalardb-client.properties](scalardb-client.properties)).
 ```properties